Canon G3 X vs Sigma fp

 |15.||Sony RX10 II||1-inch||20.0||5472||3648||4K/30p||23.0||12.6||531||70|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the fp provides a better video resolution than the G3X.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The G3X and the fp are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-That said, the G3X can be equipped with an optional viewfinder – the EVF-DC1.
+However, optional viewfinders – the EVF-DC1 for the G3X and the EVF-11 for the fp – are available as accessories.
 The following table reports on some other key feature differences and similarities of the Canon G3 X, the Sigma fp, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The G3X has one, while the fp does not.
 While the built-in flash of the G3X is not very powerful, it can at times be useful as a fill-in light.The G3X has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the fp does not have a selfie-screen.